 HPAC is a coalition of stakeholders from throughout the region, and membership is open to all parties interested in issues of homelessness and poverty.
 Relevant parties include, but are not limited to nonprofit homeless assistance providers, victim service providers, faith-based organizations, governments, businesses, advocates, public housing agencies, school districts, social service providers, mental health agencies, hospitals, universities, affordable housing developers, law enforcement agencies, organizations that serve veterans, people experiencing homelessness, and formerly homeless individuals.

 HPAC is made stronger through the participation of a broad and diverse membership.
 Interested parties may join at any time by attending a meeting, but members who would like to obtain voting rights must complete the following MEMBERSHIP APPLICATION.
-Completed applications can be emailed to Tracey Dickinson, Yolo County Homeless Program Coordinator, at Tracey.Dickinson@yolocounty.org.
+Completed applications can be emailed to Tracey Dickinson, Yolo County Homeless Manager, at Tracey.Dickinson@yolocounty.org.
 For a full explanation regarding voting rights and eligibility requirements, please read HPAC’s GOVERNANCE CHARTER.

 Our Policies and Procedures